Graph Sensitivity under Join and Decomposition: Abstract

 \section{Abstract}

 The sensitivity, $\sigma(G)$, of a finite undirected simple graph $G$ is the smallest maximum degree of an induced subgraph on more than the maximum number of independent vertices.
-Call an indexed family of graphs $G_n$ with maximum degree $\Delta(G_n) \to \infty$ as $n \to \infty$ sensitive if $\sigma(G_n) \to \infty$, and insensitive otherwise.
-We describe sensitivity under the join operation and decomposition into stable blocks and construct sensitive and insensitive, primarily non-regular, graph families.
+Call an indexed family of graphs $G_n$, with maximum degree $\Delta(G_n) \to \infty$ as $n \to \infty$, sensitive if $\sigma(G_n) \to \infty$ and insensitive otherwise.
+These definitions have their roots in Huang's resolution of the Sensitivity Conjecture for Boolean functions via determining sensitivity for the hypercube graphs and subsequent investigations of other Cayley graph families.
+Here we describe sensitivity under the join operation and decomposition into stable blocks and construct sensitive and insensitive, primarily non-regular, graph families.
 We determine the sensitivity explicitly for numerous singly- and doubly-indexed graph families, including certain generalized joins - e.g., complete multipartite graphs and some generalized windmill graphs; general rooted products; and families of corona graphs.

 \keywords{graph sensitivity, join, stable block decomposition, graph families}

 \subjclass{Primary: 05C76; Secondary: 05C75}